 Key Implications:

-Example: If two business partners settle their profit-sharing dispute during arbitration, the tribunal can officially document the settlement as an arbitral award, making it legally binding.
+Example: If two business partners settle their profit-sharing dispute in arbitration, the tribunal can call it arbitral award and make the settlement legally binding.

 Section 30(3): Formalization of Settlement as an Arbitral Award